MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Deploy-your-Remote-Desktop-environment.md

     9. Browse to the certificate created for the RD Gateway server (for example, ContosoRdGwCert), and then click **Open**.
     10. Enter the password for the certificate, select **Allow the certificate to be added to the Trusted Root Certificate store on the destination computers**, and then click **OK**.
     11. Click **Apply**, and then wait for the certificate to be successfully applied to the RD Web Access server.
-    12. Repeat steps c. - r. for the **RD Connection Broker â€“ Enable Single Sign On** and **RD Connection Broker - Publishing services** using the internal FQDN of the RD Connection Broker server for the new certificateâ€™s name (for example, Contoso-Cb1.Contoso.com).
+    12. Repeat steps c. - r. for the **RD Connection Broker – Enable Single Sign On** and **RD Connection Broker - Publishing services** using the internal FQDN of the RD Connection Broker server for the new certificate’s name (for example, Contoso-Cb1.Contoso.com).
 8. Export self-signed public certificates and copy them to a client computer.
 If you are using certificates from a trusted certificate authority, you can skip this step.
     1. Launch certlm.msc.
     2. Expand **Personal**, and then click **Certificates**.